 Each round grows a tactical, astonishingly tight game of cat-and-mouse, as one unit defends a goal while their competitors try to scout out danger and sustain a break.

-Best for- The thoughtful person’s online snipper, where precise outlining, coordinated collaboration, and readjusting on the fly are all a crucial part of completing your competitive mission.
+It is best for The thoughtful person’s online snipper, where precise outlining, coordinated collaboration, and readjusting on the fly are all crucial parts of completing your competitive mission.
 Lucas Sullivan